Learn how to have a document notarized that requires a witness or witnesses.

 - The notary will be able to guide witnesses through signing their portion of the document during the live video notary meeting.

 Still have questions?
-Click the blue bubble in the corner of your screen to start a chat with our customer support team or send us an email at firstname.lastname@example.org!
+Click the chat icon in the corner of your screen to start a chat with our customer support team or send us an email at firstname.lastname@example.org!